Elephunk: Background and recording

 September 11 attacks greatly affected the group, both by causing them anxiety and by influencing their songwriting. will.i.am stated in 2018: "On our last day [of recording sessions in San Francisco], as I was packing my equipment, I saw the first plane fly through the World Trade Center.
 I thought it was a film.
 The fear of driving back home, y'know going over San Francisco bridge.
 That 10 minute drive across the bridge felt like an hour."
 In December, will.i.am created a loop and a guitar part he liked; apl.de.ap and Taboo also heard the track and were able to write similar lyrics over it.
 Justin Timberlake was introduced to the group by Taboo, and got a chance to hear the track.
 Impressed with the music, Timberlake helped write and sing the chorus.
 The production of "Where Is the Love?" was temporarily halted in early 2002 as the band burned out over what will.i.am claimed was September 11 attacks-induced anxiety.
 Its recording later resumed and finished on March 3, 2003.

-The Black Eyed Peas begun recording Elephunk as a trio; original member Kim Hill departed the group in 2000.
+Black Eyed Peas began recording Elephunk as a trio; original member Kim Hill departed the group in 2000.
 As a female vocalist was needed for some of the tracks, various singers were brought in to record.
 Terry Dexter provided backing vocals for "Smells Like Funk", Noelle Scaggs for "Let's Get Retarded" and "Smells Like Funk", and Debi Nova for "Latin Girls".
 In early 2002, during the recording of "Shut Up", will.i.am once again sought a female vocalist needed for the song.
 His original choice was Nicole Scherzinger, who was a member of Eden's Crush at the time.
 He asked Scherzinger's then-fiancé Nick Hexum from 311, who rejected the offer for her.
-A&R Music Coordinator Dante Santiago asked will.i.am if he could bring his friend Fergie to the session to sing on the song. will.i.am whom met her in 2001 on a radio show where both the Black Eyed Peas and Wild Orchid, of which Fergie was a member at the time, performed.
-She accepted the offer and was soon made a permanent member of the Black Eyed Peas, recording the remainder of the album with the group.
+A&R Music Coordinator Dante Santiago asked will.i.am if he could bring his friend Fergie to the session to sing on the song. will.i.am whom met her in 2001 on a radio show where both Black Eyed Peas and Wild Orchid, of which Fergie was a member at the time, performed.
+She accepted the offer and was soon made a permanent member of Black Eyed Peas, recording the remainder of the album with the group.